decentralized-identity/keri/docs/Q-and-A.md

 ## KERI does not need a blockchain, but how does it establish the root of trust that we need for SSI?
 How does the data persist?
 The KELs are what establishes the root of trust in KERI.
 So you have a SCI and a KEL.
 The KEL is ordered with respect to the SCI by the controller.
 You don't need total ordering with respect to other identifiers to establish the root of trust in KERI.<br/>
 In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in KERI.<br/>
-For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.
+For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.<br/>
-And so I detect myself against `duplicity`.
+And so I defend myself against `duplicity`.

 # Q&A section Why the internet is broken
 # Q&A section Identifiers